Malaria is a potentially deadly disease caused

 Sudden, violent chills

-Malaria is best diagnosed by using a microscope to identify the Plasmodium parasites in a blood sample.
+Malaria is best diagnosed by looking for the Plasmodium parasites in a blood sample under the microscope.

 Prevention is based on avoiding exposure to mosquitoes and aggressively